fbpx

 What are the program requirements?

 Homebuyers complete a total of 200 sweat equity hours.
 Sweat equity refers to the actual hands-on involvement of Habitat homebuyers in the construction of their own homes, as well as participation in other Habitat and community activities.
 All sweat equity hours must be completed before pre-approved homebuyers purchase their home.
 Additional program requirements include homeownership education classes and community engagement events.
-Class topics include: Financial Readiness, Protecting your Investments, Condos and Homeowner Associations, and Mortgage Education.
+Class topics include: Financial Readiness, Protecting your Investments, Condos and Homeowner Associations, Conflict Resolution, and Mortgage Education.
 All classes will be provided by Habitat free of charge.